Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 - Certain types of birth control, particularly those containing spermicide

-- Poor hygiene practices (always wipe front to back.)
+- Poor hygiene practices are wrong even in a post-intimate act e.g. ‘always wipe from front to back’.

 - Holding your pee for too long (your bladder isn’t a storage unit.)